Returning to South

 If you were previously a Running Start student at South who is no longer in the Running Start program and are wanting to take classes at South as a college student, please email Registration to request the ‘Running Start’ block be removed from your ctcLink account!

-Important: After Submitting Your Admissions Application
+Tips for Submitting Your Admissions Application

-- Have a question about your residency?
+• Have a question about your residency?
 Check out our Frequently Asked Questions.

-- Are you undocumented?
+• Are you undocumented?
 You have options!
 Read through the resources you can access for your education at our Undocumented Student Support website.

-- Don’t wait to apply for Funding.
+• Don’t wait to apply for funding!
 You can start the process of looking for funding while you wait for your application to be processed.

 Visit our Paying for College Overview Website to learn about key costs, important deadlines, and funding resources.